phammings/clothing-store/README.md

 <h3 align="center">Full Stack Clothing Store</h3>

   <p align="center">
     A full stack ecommerce application using React for the frontend, Spring Boot Java for the backend, PostgreSQL as the database, and GraphQL for queries.
-The application includes user login, registration, authentication, and captcha verification.
+The application includes user login, registration, authentication, and captcha verification along with admin controls.
   </p>
 </div>